basiljose1/project_ideas/README.md

 surf : http://127.0.0.1:8002/

+Note:
-run in 8002 port and 127.0.0.1 host is important, since github redirection is set that.
+* running in 8002 port and 127.0.0.1 host is important, since github redirection is set that.
+* EMAIL_BACKEND is set to console, so for email action check console log.